dereklokey/Escape-Velocity/v2/Chapters/Chapter 4.md

 Taryn nodded in acknowledgment, a resolute expression on her face.
 "Thank you, Adrian.
 I'll be ready."

-Adrian then turned his attention to Selene, his tone brimming with practicality.
+Adrian then turned his attention to Selene, his tone brimming with excitement.
 "Selene, the fabricator is at your disposal.
 It is state-of-the-art and can create anything you need for your mech.
 I can't wait to see what that thing can really do."

 Selene's eyes brightened with enthusiasm, her mind already focused on the engineering challenges ahead.
 "Got it, Adrian!
 I'll make sure it's in top shape, ready to kick some serious butt!"